snowmac/snowmac.github.io/resume.md

 # Expectations
 * I work M-F, normal business hours; I don't work weekends, I don't death march.
 If you do, you can go ahead and close this tab.
-* I pick have to leave to get my kid from school around 2:45-3, then I'm typically back online not long after that
+* I have to leave to get my kid from school around 2:45-3, then I'm typically back online not long after that
 * Remote -- nothing onsite, no traveling, no first x days / weeks on site to prove myself
-* Hybrid -- I will consider a hybrid role in the Denver market- but I gotta still be able to work from the coffee shop or the mountains!
+* Hybrid -- I will consider a hybrid role in the Denver market

-<h1><a href="/assets/resume/AdamBourg.pdf">CLICK HERE FOR THE PDF VERSION</a></h1>
+<h1><a href="/assets/resume/AdamBourg.docx">CLICK HERE FOR THE WORD VERSION</a></h1>